leggedrobotics/workflows/best-practices/python/README.md

 ### Formatting:

 Use a code formatter!
-We use black formatter for formatting the python code and flake8 for linting.
+We use **black** for formatting the python code:
 To run the formatter:

 ```shell
 # for formatting